Veganism’s a growing topic of interest so we went ahead and put together 15 surprising vegan myths and facts you need to know.

 And it honestly tastes better than the real thing.

 * “Nutritional yeast is a food additive made from a single-celled organism, Saccharomyces Cerevisiae, which is grown on molasses and then harvested, washed, and dried with heat to kill or “deactivate” it.
-Because it’s inactive, it doesn’t froth or grow like baking yeast does so it has no leavening ability.
+Because it’s inactive, it doesn’t froth or grows as baking yeast does so it has no leavening ability.
 Don’t worry; no animals are harmed in this process because yeasts are members of the fungi family, like mushrooms, not animals.” -Susan Voisin

 7) How can vegans gain weight?